-The total marks for each course generally (Theory, Practical, Embedded Course, Project Work) will be 100, comprising of two components namely Continuous Assessment Marks (CAM) and marks obtained in the End Semester Examination (ESE).
-However, there could be one credit industry courses (offered as add-on courses, beyond credit requirements) audit courses etc, that have only continuous assessment for 100 marks without an End-Semester Examination.
+The total marks for each course generally (Theory, Practical, Embedded Course, Project Work) will be 100, comprising of two components namely Continuous Assessment Marks (CAM) and End Semester Examination (ESE).
+However, there could be one credit industry courses (offered as add-on course, beyond minimum credit requirements), audit courses etc that have only continuous assessment for 100 marks without an End-Semester Examination.
 The Department Consultative Committee (DCC) has to approve such courses every semester.
 The scheme of assessment may also be decided by the faculty handling the course concerned with the approval from DCC and shall be made available to the students during the online course registration.
 Each course shall be evaluated for a maximum of 100 marks as illustrated in Table 5

-S.No Category of course Continuous Assessment Marks (CAM) End Semester Examination Marks(ESM) 1 Theory Courses and Embedded Courses with theory 2 Laboratory Courses and Embedded Courses with lab 60 Marks 40 Marks 3 Project Work and Embedded Courses with Project 4 Employability Enhancement Courses (One credit industry courses, etc. 100 Marks -
+End Continuous S.No Semester Category of course Assessment Examination Marks (CAM) Marks(ESM) 40 Marks 60 Marks 1 Theory Courses 2 Embedded Courses with Theory & Lab 50 Marks 50 Marks 3 Laboratory/ Project Courses 60 Marks 40 Marks 4 Employability Enhancement Courses (One 100 Marks credit industry courses, etc.